 Students are required to virtually attend 40 hours of intensive classes in Indonesian language and culture at Atma Jaya University in order to develop language skills that will help them operate more effectively in their practicum placements and in the wider Indonesian community.
 Students will sit a placement test prior to the program and be placed in Beginner, Intermediate or Advanced Indonesian language classes.
-Language classes are two and a half hours in duration.
+Language classes are three hours in duration.
 Students will be assessed on four macro skills areas: Listening, Speaking, Reading and Writing.
 Students will sit a final language exam and be given a percentage mark and grade for this assessment.
 To be awarded an overall ‘Satisfactory’ grade for the STPP participants must achieve a mark of at least 60% for this component.

 Seminars.
 Tutorials and Fieldtrips (30 hours)

 This component of the STPP consists of eight seminars, 10 tutorials and two virtual fieldtrips.
 Students are expected to virtually attend and participate actively in a minimum of 80% all scheduled seminars, tutorials and virtual fieldtrips.
 Prior to each seminar, tutorial or fieldtrip students are required to complete a number of set readings.
 Students must demonstrate adequate preparation through informed contributions to discussions and activities in order to pass this component.
 Lively discussion groups and Q&A sessions will be a key aspect of these sessions.

 Practicum Placement (160 hours)